 In any concurrent system, we typically do not rely on physical time.
 To specify the properties of algorithms a wall clock is not used.
-Instead, we rely on a notion of causality between events where an event can be anything starting from a basic read or a write operation to a more complex operation, such as an enqueue or dequeue operation on a queue.
-If one event leads to another event, then we say that there is a causal order or a happens before order between them.
-However, it is important to note that we are not relying on any notion of physical time.
-Instead, we are looking at events logically and the logical connections between them in terms of cause-effect relationships.
-Furthermore, we are also assuming that between any two events, which could also be two consecutive statements in a program, the delay could be indefinite.
+Linearizability is the only exception.
+For all other consistency models, it is only the perceived order of operations that matters.
+We rely on a notion of causality between events where an event can be anything starting from a basic read or write operation to a more complex operation, such as an enqueue or dequeue operation on a queue.
+If one event leads to another event, then we say that there is a causal order or a happens-before order between them.
+A happens-before order either captures the flow of information or on some other HW/SW artifact that makes one operation wait for another to complete.
+In other words, we are looking at events logically and the logical connections between them in terms of cause-effect relationships.
+Furthermore, we are also assuming that between any two events, which could also be two consecutive statements in a program, the delay in terms of physical time could be indefinite.
 The reason for this is that there could be a context switch in the middle or there could be other hardware/device induced delays that could cause the process to get stalled for a very long time and get restored much later.
 Hence, it is not a good idea to rely on any sort of physical or absolute time when discussing the correctness of concurrent systems: parallel programs in common parlance.

 Instead of physical time, let us use the notion of an internal step for denoting an event in a thread or a process.
-It is one basic atomic action, such as reading a variable, writing to a variable or executing a basic instruction.
-Each of these can be classified as an internal step, and we shall measure time only in terms of such internal steps.
+It is a basic action such as reading a variable, writing to a variable or executing a basic instruction.
+Each of these can be classified as an internal step, and we shall measure per-thread time only in terms of such internal steps.
 Note that internal steps in one thread have no relationship with the number of internal steps taken in another thread unless there is a causal relationship of events across threads.

 In general, threads are completely independent.
-For example, we cannot say that if one thread executed n internal steps.
-The other thread will execute m internal steps where m is some function of n.
+For example, we cannot say that if one thread executed n internal steps, the other thread would have executed m internal steps where m is some function of n.
 Without explicit synchronization, there should be no correlation between them.
 This is because we have assumed that between any two internal steps, the delay can be arbitrarily large.
 Hence, we are not making any assumptions about how long an internal step is in terms of absolute time.
 Instead, we are only focusing on the number of internal steps that a thread makes (executes), which again is unrelated to the number of internal steps that other threads take in the same time duration.